transcom/mymove-docs/docs/backend/guides/how-to/soft-delete.md

 }
 ```

-By passing in the model we can also derive the table name if needed to disambiguate from other tables.
+Sometimes you will need to qualify the deleted_at column with the model(s) that you care about to avoid an ambiguous column SQL error.
+You can achieve this by passing in the models themsevles to the ExcludeDeletedScope method.
+ExcludeDeletedScope will look up the proper table name of the model, using either reflection or the TableName() override specified in the model file.

 ```go
 func FindDocumentsWithUploads(ctx context.Context, uploaderID uuid.UUID) {